 - Practice physical distancing – stay 2m (6ft) away from people in public areas

-- When you do need to go out in public, take a cloth face covering/mask with you so you can put it on when you are potentially in close contact with other people
+- When you do need to go out in public, take a cloth face covering/mask with you so you can put it on when you are potentially in close contact with other people, or where required indoors.

 - Wash your hands often with soap and water, or use hand sanitizer after being in touch with others or handling anything from outside your home